prashima/docker-volume-vsphere/README.md

 ### Development build

-For development we want to bypass the uglify step to allow for in-browser debugging (TODO: setup dev and prod environments that don’t involve shitty hacks to Gruntfile)

--   edit Gruntfile.js
--   add the following 2 lines to the copy.dist.files.src array 'scripts/**/{,*/}*.*',
-        'plugin.js'

--   comment out the following line in second argument to grunt.registerTask 'uglify'
+Build a version that excludes the minification/obfuscation steps for easier debugging

--   [local-terminal]$ grunt
+-   [local-terminal]$ grunt --env=dev

 -   **development build** of esxui-docker-volume-plugin will be in ./build/dist/